Sacred Smoke: Herbs Used for Inhalation in Folk Magic

 It was burned, carried, placed under pillows, and in some cases inhaled in small amounts before sleep or ritual.
 Its association is consistent: dreams, second sight, and movement between worlds.

-Mugwort was not a comfort herb.
-It sharpened perception.
+Mugwort was not a comfort herb: it sharpened perception.
 In excess, it could overwhelm.

 Historically, it belongs to those who knew how to work with it.
-Not to experimentation.

 Mullein (Verbascum thapsus)